LydianMelody/DecibelDefense/README.md

-# DecibelDefense
+# Decibel Defense

-LydianMelody's protype for a musical tower defense game where towers create layered music as they defend against waves of enemies.
+A musical tower defense game where towers create layered music as they defend against waves of enemies.

 ## Concept

 Decibel Defense combines tower defense gameplay with musical creation, similar to "My Singing Monsters."
 Each tower is represented by a cute creature that contributes a unique musical element to the overall soundtrack.
 As players strategically place towers to defend against enemy waves, they're simultaneously composing an evolving musical piece.

+## Development Roadmap

+- [x] Starter code/structure
+- [ ] Write and record audio loops
+- [ ] Prototype character/enemy design
+- [ ] Create audio layering system for pygame
+- [ ] Design creative mode
+- [ ] Design Tower Defense gameplay
+- [ ] Use prototype to show VRChat developers and musicians to join the project
+- [ ] VRChat implementation

 ## Features